cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 On Windows, the shapes of letters are distorted in order to place the important features of letters on pixels, rather than ‘between’ pixels (which could make features disappear).
 On high-resolution displays, as found on Apple devices, it isn't necesary to distort letter shapes in this way.
 The distortion is controlled by a process called ‘hinting’.
 On Windows displays, you may find that there is unevenness and variations in thickness and alignments, particularly at smaller sizes.
 This is due to the hinting generating distorted shapes to target pixels.

-JuliaMono is an OTF/TTF-flavoured font that contains hinting instructions, so it might look reasonably good on lower-resolution screens.

-Hinted fonts are larger as a consequence.
+JuliaMono is an OTF/TTF-flavoured font that contains hinting instructions.
+Hinted fonts are larger than OTF/CFF (PostScript-flavour) as a consequence.

 @@jm_h2
 ## ‘Any love for nerdfonts?’